Find Heritage at Risk on an interactive map. Move around the map to see what's at risk in your area or use the address search.

 Heritage at Risk in the East of England Revealed

 Today, Historic England publishes its annual Heritage at Risk Register for 2023.
 The Register is the yearly health check of England’s most valued historic places and those most at risk of being lost forever due to neglect, decay or inappropriate development.

 Highlights from sites saved in 2023

 Over the past year, 9 sites have been saved and their futures secured.
 Many have been rescued thanks to heritage partners and dedicated teams of volunteers, community groups, charities, owners and councils, working together with Historic England.

 Bourn Mill, one of the oldest windmills in England, was purchased and saved from dereliction in 1932 by the charity Cambridge Past, Present & Future.

 At risk of collapse, it was added to the Heritage at Risk Register in 2021.
 Working in partnership with volunteers, local people, private donors, The National Lottery Heritage Fund, Historic England, the Society for the Protection of Ancient Buildings and other funders has enabled the urgent repair of this special local landmark.

-For five generations, The Bertorelli family have restored and brought to life this historic manor house.
+For 5 generations, The Bertorelli family have restored and brought this historic manor house to life.

 Today, Creeksea Place operates as a wedding venue and holiday let, with community activities held throughout the year.